sandrorb/dmsa/Readme.txt

 Program being developed in Qt/C++ for MacOSX to calculate the DMSA absolut uptake in nuclear medicine.

-The executable can be obtained in the folder build-dmsa-Desktop_Qt_5_2_0_clang_64bit-Release.
+The executable can be obtained in the folder "executable".
-Its name is dmsa.app.
+Its name is dmsa.app (MacOSX applications rest in a folder).
+Download the entire project and execute (double click) this folder.